 - Blister Packs

-Blister Pack is the name associated with several types of pre-formed plastic packaging which are commonly used in the packaging process of products such as consumer goods, perishables, and pharmaceuticals.
+Blister Pack is the name associated with several types of pre-formed plastic packages which are commonly used in the process to package products such as consumer goods, perishables, and pharmaceuticals.

 - Skin Packs